On a canonical class of Green currents for the unit sections of abelian schemes

 Furthermore the symmetry formula \cite[Th.
 2.7, p.
 271]{BGS-Bott-Chern} again implies that

 Putting everything together, we see that

 Homological algebra tells us that there always exists a resolution dominating simultaneously two other ones.
-Furthermore, we might assume that this resolution satisfies the above conditions of $\pi_*$-acyclicity.
-We leave the details of the verification of this to the reader.
-Hence we have proved that $\mfg_{\mtr{V}}^0$ does not depend on $V$ and that it does not depend on the hermitian metrics on the bundles $V_r$.
+Furthermore, we might assume that this resolution satisfies the above conditions of $\pi_*$-acyclicity (see \cite[chap XX, par.
+3, proof of Th.
+3.5, p.
+773]{Lang-Algebra}).
+Hence we have proven that $\mfg_{\mtr{V}}^0$ does not depend on $V$ and that it does not depend on the hermitian metrics on the bundles $V_r$.

 We shall now prove that $\mfg^0_\CA$ does not depend on the choice of $\lambda$.
 So let $\lambda'$ be another Kähler fibration, which is translation invariant on the fibres.
 To emphasize the dependence of $\mfg^0_\CA$ on $\lambda$, let us write $\mfg^0_\CA:=\mfg^{0,\lambda}$.
 Write $\mtr{\CH}^\lambda$ (resp. $\mtr{\CH}^{\lambda'}$) for the sequence $\CH$ together with the hermitian metrics induced by $\lambda$ (resp. $\lambda'$).